corda/corda-docs-portal/content/en/tools/digital-currencies/installing-the-dc-demo.md

 	 alt="Cloned Repositories"
    >}}

-3. If necessary, for each repository, initialise the git repository and change the remote URL so you do not inadvertently push your work back:
+3. If necessary, for each repository, initialize the git repository and change the remote URL so you do not inadvertently push your work back:

    ```sh
    git init